tim-atapagra/auth-service/README.md

 ### To start application

-1. Clone and create an empty env file in the root of application.
+1. Clone and create an empty `.env` file in the root of application.
 Provide the creds you received from me

 2. Run